 - Do you work or travel in extreme weather conditions?

-- Do you work in places of isolation from public view, where you are at risk of violent attack?
-Examples are enforcement officers in correctional facilities or social and health care workers visiting clients in their homes
+- Do you work in places isolated from public view, where you are at risk of violent attack?
+(For example, enforcement officers in correctional facilities or social and health care workers visiting clients in their homes.)

 - Face-to-face contact with clients